Bowen Island Ferry

-The Bowen Island ferry travels between Snug Cove on Bowen Island, and Horseshoe Bay in the District of West Vancouver, British Columbia, Canada, a trip of three nautical miles across Howe Sound.
+The Bowen Island ferry travels between Snug Cove on Bowen Island, and Horseshoe Bay in the District of West Vancouver, British Columbia, Canada, a trip of three nautical miles across Queen Charlotte Channel.
 A scheduled ferry has been in operation since 1921, when Bowen Island was a popular holiday destination.
 Prior to that year, transportation to the island was by steamship from Vancouver, with only one trip daily.
 The Bowen Island ferry used a fleet of small passenger vessels until 1956, when a single car ferry began passenger service, and that ferry began carrying vehicles in 1958.
-In 2021 the route carried in excess of 1 million passengers plus 500,000 vehicles.
+In 2022 the route carried in excess of 1.2 million passengers plus 570 000 vehicles.

-The Bowen Island ferry has no official or common name, and is only known internally as route 8.
+The Bowen Island ferry has no official or common name, and is only numbered as route 8, though this is likely only intended for internal documentation.
 It is currently run with the use of a single vessel, the Queen of Capilano.

 History

 Sannie Transportation Company

 Initially a passenger-only route, the Bowen Island ferry was begun in 1921 by John Hilton Brown, a British shipmaster, under the name Sannie Transportation Company.
 He began the enterprise using his wife's yacht Sannie, named after a winning Australian race horse, plus two newly built craft, Sannie II and Sannie lll.

 The company grew under the leadership of Thomas David (Tommy) White, who joined in 1921 and soon became president.
 He enlarged the fleet, adding the Sannie IV, Sannie V, Samina, and Thunderbird II.
 He expanded the market, developing a regular schedule to Hood Point, at the north end of Bowen Island.
 White married another ferry operator, Mary Marshall, in 1949, and they worked on the ferries until 1954.